 Fractions in equations introduce their own set of difficulties because fraction manipulations involve their own concepts (for example, common denominators and reducing) which make things more complicated.
 Unfortunately, this leads to the tendency to create even more manipulations for students to learn so that you have one set of rules for fraction equations and a different set of rules for non-fraction equations.
-(If you're not comfortable with fractions, there's a very brief fraction review in Subsection 15.1.1, and a more thorough discussion that runs through Section 17.1, Section 18.1, Section 19.1, and Section 20.1.)
+(If you're not comfortable with fractions, there's a very brief fraction review at the end of Section 15, and a more thorough discussion that runs through Sections 17, 18, 19, and 20.)

-If you look back at Definition 1.4.1, you might notice that there's one algebraic step that we did not use in this section.
+If you look back at Definition 1.1, you might notice that there's one algebraic step that we did not use in this section.
 We never multiplied both sides of the equation by a value in our attempts to solve for the variable.